Doris Duke: Adult life

-Duke's interest in horticulture led to a friendship with Pulitzer Prize-winning author and scientific farmer Louis Bromfield, who operated Malabar Farm, his country home in Lucas, Ohio in Richland County.
+Duke's interest in horticulture led to a friendship with Pulitzer Prize-winning author and scientific farmer, Louis Bromfield, who operated Malabar Farm, his country home in Lucas, Ohio in Richland County.
 Today, his farm is part of Malabar Farm State Park, made possible by a donation from Duke that helped purchase the property after Bromfield's death.
 A section of woods there is dedicated to her and bears her name.

 At age 46, Duke started to create Duke Gardens, an exotic public-display garden, to honor her father James Buchanan Duke.
 She extended new greenhouses from the Horace Trumbauer conservatory at her home in Duke Farms, New Jersey.
 Each of the eleven interconnected gardens was a full-scale re-creation of a garden theme, country or period, inspired by DuPont's Longwood Gardens.
 She designed the architectural, artistic and botanical elements of the displays based on observations from her extensive international travels.
 She also labored on their installation, sometimes working 16-hour days.
 Display construction began in 1958.

-Duke had learned to play the piano at an early age and developed a lifelong appreciation of jazz and befriended jazz musicians.
+Duke had learned to play the piano at an early age; she developed a lifelong appreciation of jazz and befriended many jazz musicians.
 She also liked gospel music and sang in a gospel choir.

 Duke cultivated an extensive art collection, principally of Islamic and Southeast Asian art.
-In 2014, sixty objects from her collection (including ceramics, textiles, paintings, tile panels, and full-scale architectural elements) were displayed temporarily at the University of Michigan Museum of Art in the exhibition "Doris Duke's Shangri La: Architecture, Landscape, and Islamic Art", organized by the Doris Duke Foundation for Islamic Art.
-The collection is on public display at her former home in Honolulu, Hawaii, now the Museum of Islamic Art, Culture, & Design.
+In 2014, 60 objects from her collection (including ceramics, textiles, paintings, tile panels, and full-scale architectural elements) were displayed temporarily at the University of Michigan Museum of Art in the exhibition "Doris Duke's Shangri La: Architecture, Landscape, and Islamic Art", organized by the Doris Duke Foundation for Islamic Art.
+The collection is on public display at her former home in Honolulu, Hawaii, now the Doris Duke Foundation for Islamic Art.